 Confused by multiple spellings of a company name in Lobbying Registrations?
 Wondering why you can’t see a donation you contributed in our Political Donors database?

-This page provides answers to some of the most frequently asked questions regarding our nine databases: Political Donors, Charity Tax Returns, Charity Staff Compensation, Gifts Received by Charities, Lobbying Registrations, Government Funding, Lobbying Communications, Revolving Door and Open By Default.
+This page provides answers to some of the most frequently asked questions regarding our eleven databases: Political Donors, Charity Tax Returns, Charity Staff Compensation, Gifts Received by Charities, Lobbying Registrations, Government Funding, Lobbying Communications, Revolving Door, Open By Default, Procurement, and West Coast Accountability.

 Topics covered on this page range from how to use the databases, what data we display, differences between paid and free versions of the databases and various inconsistencies seen in the data.